Numerical calculation of the $k$-space second Chern number in four dimensions: Numerical methods for the Second Chern number

-To avoid the numerical differentiation of eigenstates in Eq.~\eqref{Eq:Berryconnection}, we express the Berry connection elements directly in terms of the Hamiltonian derivatives~\cite{Xiao2010RMP}:
+To avoid the numerical differentiation of eigenstates in Eq.~\eqref{Eq:Berryconnection}, we express the Berry connection elements in terms of the Hamiltonian derivatives~\cite{Xiao2010RMP}:

-where $a$ and $b$ are band indices.
-This expression allows us to evaluate the Berry connection in Eq.~\eqref{Eq:Berryconnection} and subsequently the Berry curvature in Eq.~\eqref{Eq:Berrycurvature}, at any arbitrary $\bm{k}$ point without the need to construct a continuous gauge or compute numerical derivatives of the wavefunctions.

-We discretize the 4D Brillouin zone into a uniform hypercubic grid with $N$ points along each dimension, resulting in a grid spacing of $\Delta k = 2\pi/N$.
-The continuous integral for the second Chern number is approximated by the discrete Riemann sum:
+where $a$ and $b$ are band indices for the occupied bands.
+This expression allows us to evaluate the Berry connection in Eq.~\eqref{Eq:Berryconnection} and the Berry curvature in Eq.~\eqref{Eq:Berrycurvature}, without the need to construct a continuous gauge or compute numerical derivatives of the wavefunctions.
+Then, we discretize the 4D Brillouin zone into a hypercubic grid with $N$ points along each dimension, with a grid spacing of $\Delta k =2\pi/N$.
+The integral for the second Chern number is approximated by the Riemann sum:

-Here, the summation runs over all $N^4$ points in the Brillouin zone.
+Here, the summation runs over all $N^4$ points in the Brillouin zone and the trace is taken over the occupied-band subspace.

+We note that if $|u_a(\bm{k})\rangle$ and $|u_b(\bm{k})\rangle$ are degenerate states within the occupied subspace, the energy denominator in Eq.~\eqref{eq:perturbation} vanishes.
+However, as demonstrated in Appendix~\ref{Sec:CancellationProof}, such intra-band terms cancel out with the commutator term $-i[\mathcal{A}_\mu, \mathcal{A}_\nu]$ in the definition of the non-Abelian Berry curvature.
+The final expression for the Berry curvature reads

+where the summation index $\eta$ runs over the unoccupied bands ($\eta \in \text{unocc}$).
+Consequently, the evaluation of the Berry curvature depends solely on transitions between occupied and unoccupied bands, ensuring that intra-band degeneracies cause no numerical divergence as long as the bulk gap remains open.

+From Eq.~\eqref{eq:perturbation}, we observe that the Berry curvature is inversely proportional to the energy difference $E_b(\bm{k}) - E_a(\bm{k})$.
+In the vicinity of a topological phase transition, the bulk gap closes, meaning the denominator approaches zero, and consequently, the Berry curvature exhibits sharp divergences in the Brillouin zone.
+As we will show below, a uniform grid fails to capture these localized singularities, leading to unstable and non-quantized values of $C_2$.
+Thus, Method II encounters difficulties near topological phase transitions.